Article Topics

 Cannabis and Prion Diseases

-Researchers have learned cannabinoids might be effective in fighting a class of proteins called “prions” known to trigger mad cow and diseases, or Transmissible Spongiform Encephalopathies (TSEs), are a family of rare progressive neurodegenerative disorders that affect both humans and animals.
+Researchers have learned cannabinoids might be effective in fighting a class of proteins called “prions” known to trigger mad cow and Creutzfeldt-Jakob diseases.
+Prion diseases, or Transmissible Spongiform Encephalopathies (TSEs), are a family of rare progressive neurodegenerative disorders that affect both humans and animals.
 TSEs are distinguished by long incubation periods, characteristic spongiform changes associated with neuronal loss, and a failure to induce inflammatory response.
 Prion proteins can cause neurodegenerative diseases that progress rapidly and are invariably fatal.
 Once prions get into a brain, they replicate rapidly and shred brain tissue.

 Specific medicinal compounds found in cannabis may hold the key to treating these neurodegenerative scourges.
 The marijuana molecule cannabidiol (CBD) “prevents prion accumulation and protects neurons against prion toxicity,” according to research study published in the Journal of Neuroscience.
 The study concluded that CBD “likely represents a new class of anti-prion drugs” by inhibiting prion formation and accumulation in diseased cell cultures of mice and sheep.